 Already in the Old Testament believers were expecting a blissful existence with God after their physical death.
 David says, “Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the LORD forever” (Ps.
 23:6; cf. Ps.
 16:10-11; 17:15; 73:24; 115:18).
 He expects to ever live in the presence of God.
 He did not only live with and for God in his earthly life, but he believes that God’s presence will always be with Him.
 He will dwell in His house and this is said at a time when the Temple was not yet built.
 Elijah is said to have “went up by a whirlwind into heaven” (2Kings 2:11).
 Jesus shows that there will be a resurrection from the fact that Abraham, Isaac and Jacob are living before the presence of God (Matt.
 22:31-32; Luke 20:37-38).

 But there is the greater revelation of this fact in the New Testament.
 There is general agreement amongst Christians that once they die, they will be in the presence of the Lord.
 (1) The Lord Jesus, before being crucified and going back to the Father, tells His disciples that He will go before them to prepare a place for them, and then come and take them to that place (John 14:1-4).
-The Lord Jesus, through His atonement on the cross and resurrection, made a place for His ...
+The Lord Jesus, through His atonement on the cross and resurrection, made a place for His people and ...